PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     .. image:: /images/set_command_tutorial/create_skillet.png
         :width: 600
 |
     Now we want to extract the difference between the baseline and modified NGFW configurations as set commands.
-To do this in online mode, find the box on this page that says `Generate Set Commands From PAN-OS` and then click on **Generate CLI**.
+To do this directly from your connected NGFW find the box on this page that says `Generate Set Commands From PAN-OS` and then click on **Generate CLI**.

     .. image:: /images/set_command_tutorial/generate_set_cli.png
         :width: 600

+|
     ..
 NOTE::
-      You can also generate a config diff by uploading previously saved NGFW XML files to the PanHandler SkilletBuilder utility.
+      There is also an option to upload previously saved NGFW XML files manually to the PanHandler SkilletBuilder utility from your local machine.
-      To do this you would have to find the box titled `Generate Set Commands From Uploaded Files` and click on the blue **Upload** button.
-On the resulting page you can upload your previously saved NGFW configuration files under the `Pre-Configuration` and `Post-Configuration` sections.
+      To do this you would have to find the box titled `Generate Set Commands From Uploaded Files` from the previous step and click on the blue **Upload** button.
+On the resulting page titled `Skillet Generator` you can upload your previously saved NGFW configuration files under the `Pre-Configuration` and `Post-Configuration` sections.

 |
     Once at the `Skillet Generator` page fill in your NGFW information and click **Submit**.